kashike/kashike/readme.md

 I'm kashike, and I like cats.

-You *might* see me working on projects in the Minecraft community.
+You **will** see me working on projects in the Minecraft community.